 Yvonne Cox (BM 2020)

-Yvonne Cox (BM 2020) was accepted into the MM program at the New England Conservatory, where she will begin her studies in fall 2021.
+Yvonne Cox (BM 2020) was accepted into the MM program at the New England Conservatory!
+She began her MM studies with Jessica Zhou (Principal Harp, Boston Symphony Orchestra) in fall 2021.

 Victoria Gonzalez (BM 2021)

 Congratulations to Victoria Gonzalez, who graduated Summa Cum Laude in spring 2021 with a BM in Music Performance and a BA in East Asian Cultural Studies!
-Victoria will begin her MM with Dr. Haefner at the University of North Texas in fall 2021.
-We will miss you, Victoria!
+Victoria began her MM in fall 2021 studying with Dr. Jaymee Haefner at the University of North Texas.

-Marina Tiffany (age 17) won top prizes in several competitions: Phoenix Harp Society’s 2020 Young Artist Competition (1st place), Phoenix Youth Symphony Competition (3rd place), and AMEA Solo and Ensemble Festival (Tier 3.)
+Marina Tiffany won top prizes in several competitions: Phoenix Harp Society’s 2020 Young Artist Competition (1st place), Phoenix Youth Symphony Competition (3rd place), and AMEA Solo and Ensemble Festival (Tier 3.)

-She began her undergraduate program in harp performance at the University of Arizona this fall 2020.
-Congratulations, Marina!
+She began her undergraduate program in harp performance at the University of Arizona in fall 2020.

 Alumni Around the Globe